MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-06-02-oo-polymorphism.md

 + What is it?
 + How do we use it?
     + Mainly via inheritance mechanisms
+    + Also available (where required) via interfaces
 + Why is it useful?
     + Simplifies our code
+    + Makes our code more re-usable

 {% include background-image.html file="pasta.jpg" %}
 <p style="float:bottom;font-size:15px">